PeriaPreetiJ/PeriaPreetiJ/README.md

 - 👋 Hi, I’m @PeriaPreetiJ
-- 👀 I’m interested in Data sience
+- 👀 I’m interested in Data Sience/ Data Analyst
-- 🌱 I’m currently learning data science
+- 🌱 I have completed Master Data Science in GUVI.
-- 💞️ I’m looking forward for a job.
+- 💞️ I’m looking forward for an internship/job.

 <!---